 The ‘Maths – No Problem!’ textbooks and workbooks are arranged in chapters and, over the course of the academic year, all units of the National Curriculum 2014 are covered.

 The short term planning is done weekly, with teachers planning learning objectives, identifying possible misconceptions, key vocabulary and ways to challenge pupils.
-If the needs of the children are best met following an alternative plan, which deviates from the National Curriculum 2014, then the class teacher and the SENCO discuss this and decide on a way forward.
+If the needs of the children are best met following an alternative plan, which deviates from the National Curriculum 2014, then the class teacher and the Inclusion Leader discuss this and decide on a way forward.

 - Lessons last approximately 1 hour and are taught daily.

 - Pupils start the lesson with an ‘In Focus’ problem, which they discuss and then record their thoughts in their Maths Journal – this is called Journelling.
 This is a problem solving activity, which prompts discussion and reasoning.
 In Key Stage One, these problems are almost always presented with objects (concrete manipulatives) for children to use.
 Pupils in KS2 are also encouraged to use manipulatives.
 Teachers use careful questions to draw out pupils’ discussions and their reasoning.
 The class teacher then leads pupils through strategies for solving the problem, including those already discussed.
 The strategies may be displayed on sheets of paper in the classroom.